-- 2. No one wanted to feel the wrath of Goliath the giant from the town of G . - The widow from N had a son who died.
-Jesus raised her son from the dead, and the widow cried. - 5.
-Paul of T went about preaching of Jesus, who can set people free. - Saul, Israel's first king, lived in G , a town in Israel. - In B Jacob dreamed of a ladder leading into heaven while he slept on the ground. - 8.
+- Lazarus of B wasn't scared when Jesus raised him from the dead. - 2.
+No one wanted to feel the wrath of Goliath the giant from the town of G . - The widow from N had a son who died.
+Jesus raised her son from the dead, and the widow cried. - 4.
+God told Abraham to pack up and leave his home town of U and blessings receive. - 5.
+Paul of T went about preaching of Jesus, who can set people free. - 6.
+Saul, Israel's first king, lived in G , a town in Israel. - 7.
+In B Jacob dreamed of a ladder leading into heaven while he slept on the ground. - 8.
 Many had a desire to go to this harbor town called T . - 9.
 When Joseph looked for his brothers in D , they sold him to a caravan going toward Goshen. - 10.
 Shepherds went to B to worship the new-born King named Jesus.